 Other Quick Tips For Kitchen Hygiene

-- Keep your refrigerator at or lower than 40°F to slow down the growth of bacteria.
+- Keep your refrigerator at or lower

 - If hand-washing your dishes, allow them to air dry instead of wiping with a dishcloth to keep bacteria at bay.